edlangley/edlangley.github.io/_posts/2013-08-24-setting-up-qnx-for-qtcreator.md

 ## Get your target ready

 In order to follow this guide, you'll need to be using a board (Or SoC at least) which has Screen support in QNX 6.5.0 SP1.
 At the time of writing, QNX's UI Early Access Program is the only way to get hold of Screen driver binaries.
 Joining that program gives access to a Foundry27 project which also provides Qt binaries built for Screen on QNX.
 Lets say as a pre-requisite you have built the QNX BSP for your board, added Screen drivers and libraries to it, have QNX running, can run gles2-gears and see the gears spinning on whatever display is attached to the board.
 In this example, I used the Texas Instruments AM335x Starter Kit board.

 <table id="captionedpicture" markdown="1">
 	<tr><td>
 ![](/img/blog/qtcreator-debug-on-qnx/am335x-starter-kit.jpg)
 	</td></tr>
+	<tr><td>Texas Instruments AM335x Starter Kit board</td></tr>
 </table>

 You'll then need to add Qt to QNX.
 Now, your first thought might be to add the binaries to the IFS image, there are two problems with this.